IBM/metrics-collector-client-java/README.md

 * Number of instances for each bound service and associated plan information
 * Metadata in the repository.yaml file

-This data is collected from the `package.json` and `repository.yaml` file in the sample application and the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Bluemix and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
+This data is collected from the `repository.yaml` file in the sample application and the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Cloud and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of sample applications to IBM Cloud to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.

 # Disabling Deployment Tracking

-To disable deployment tracking remove `cf-java-app-tracker-client-{version}.jar` from the web application's `WebContent/WEB-INF/lib` directory or from the `pom.xml` and redeploy the application.
+To disable deployment tracking remove `java-metrics-tracker-client-{version}.jar` from the web application's `WebContent/WEB-INF/lib` directory or from the `pom.xml` and redeploy the application.
 ```